England's Ashes hopes hang by thread after awful third day

 Despite the mini-collapse on Thursday, England started Friday in a decent position - 278-4, 138 behind - and with optimism they could get up towards and beyond Australia's first-innings 416.

 That optimism evaporated from Stokes' first ball of the day.
-Mitchell Starc got movement back up the Lord's slope, Stokes offered a leading edge and Cameron Green took a trademark smart catch at fourth slip.
+Mitchell Starc, who bowled with fearsome pace, got movement back up the Lord's slope, Stokes offered a leading edge and Cameron Green took a trademark smart catch at fourth slip.

 Brook was presented with six fielders on the boundary before he faced a ball.
 He moved from 45 overnight to his eighth Test score of 50 or more, but was discomforted by the short ball.
 Making room to attempt an ambitious swat at Starc, he could only find extra cover to become the fourth England batter bounced out.